PhyloStar/UDTelugu/_te-pos/PRON.md

 This document describes Telugu specific documentation for the POS tag PRONOUN.
 (Examples and lists have been compiled from Krishnamurthy and Gwynn (1985))

+PronType information needs to be added with Pronoun (even for Pronominal ADJ, ADV, QUANTIFIERS too)

 **List of Pronouns**

 * Personal pronouns